Women’s and Gender Studies

 Students who minor in women’s and gender studies must complete two 3000-level courses in two different disciplines and a capstone course, either WSM 4900 Topics in Women’s Studies or ENG 4525 Readings in Queer Literature, Media, and Theory.

-For more information check the current Student Bulletin.
+For more information check the College Bulletin.
 You can also see teaching faculty and their research specialties.